The eROSITA Final Equatorial-Depth Survey (eFEDS) -- Splashback radius of X-ray galaxy clusters using galaxies from HSC survey: Conclusions

 We also want to point out that in the present analysis, we only use one z-band absolute limit on the S19A optical galaxies for cross-correlation measurements.
 We choose the faintest possible limit such that we can get less noisy measurements on large scales.
 In future studies with a larger cluster sample, we would also like to test for possible dynamical friction effects.

 Our results provide meaningful constraints on the splashback radius of galaxy clusters, although with large statistical errors.
 However, in the near future, we expect better constraints by using all-sky cluster catalogues from the eRASS \citep[][]{2012arXiv1209.3114M}.
 The statistical precision of these measurements will allow comparisons with expectations from the hydrodynamic simulations like IllustrisTNG \citep[][]{2017MNRAS.465.3291W,2018MNRAS.473.4077P} and thorough investigations of any differences between the observations and theoretical predictions.
+It will also allow us to explore the dependence of the splashback feature on X-ray cluster observables such as dynamical state, X-ray morphology and hydrostatic halo masses.